anandmurugesan/home/index.md

 <img src="Palakkad_Vengodi_Training.jpeg" width="225" height="150" /> <img src="Palakkad_Para_LunchPlace.jpeg" width="225" height="150" />

-Debriefing and training enumerators at the field office in Vengodi, Palakkad.
-Our go-to lunch place was Hotel Venkatesh Bhavan -- uses a wood-fired stove for cooking and redolent of [Malgudi Days](https://www.youtube.com/watch?v=mIYA5qANs_A).
+Debriefing and training enumerators at the field office in Vengodi, Palakkad (L).
+Our go-to lunch place was Hotel Venkatesh Bhavan (R) -- uses a wood-fired stove for cooking and redolent of [Malgudi Days](https://www.youtube.com/watch?v=mIYA5qANs_A).

 <img src="PoliticianInterview_Ramassery.jpeg" width="225" height="150" /> <img src="Idli_Ramassery.jpeg" width="225" height="150" />

-We interviewed scores of politicians: here is one with Libin and a stopover for the famed Ramasseri idli with Sreenivasan Ji.
+We interviewed scores of politicians: here is one with Libin (L) and a stopover for the famed Ramasseri idli with Sreenivasan Ji (R).
 [Is it an idli or a dosa?](https://www.thehindu.com/life-and-style/food/ramasseri-idli-a-fusion-of-an-idli-and-a-dosa/article34206074.ece)

 <img src="Palakkad_Thenari_TeaShopDiscussion.jpeg" width="225" height="150" /> <img src="Pollachi_Thimmanguthu.png" width="225" height="150" />

-An impromptu discussion at a tea stall (with the stall owner, an insightful, white-bearded, old friend of Sreenivasan Ji's father) and the trusted Honda that got us around.
+An impromptu discussion at a tea stall (with the stall owner, an insightful, white-bearded, old friend of Sreenivasan Ji's father) (L) and the trusted Honda that got us around (R).

 <img src="Palakkad_Vengodi_Handloom.jpeg" width="225" height="150" /> <img src="Palakkad_SilentValley_Trees.jpeg" width="225" height="150" />

-An inspiring visit to the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door (we bought handmade fabric for made-to-fit shirts by a local tailor) and taking in the moment with a view of the Silent Valley.
+An inspiring visit to the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door (we bought handmade fabric for custom-fitted shirts by a local tailor) (L) and taking in the moment with a view of the Silent Valley (R).